dativebase/dailp-ingest-clj/README.rst

 3. Do the "surface form" values of the DF1975--Master spreadsheet need to be modified in any way?

-4. What syntactic category do we want the inflected verb forms to have?
-I have been giving them "S".
-We could give them "VP" or some such thing ...

-5. DF1975-Master
+4. DF1975-Master Questions.

    a.
 Row 1881 has a root line that only has values for "Transitivity" "I" and
       "UDB Class" "4a.i.irr.".
-What does this mean?
+I have been taking this to mean that there is a verb root with shape "hno:" that is the intransitive counterpart of transitive "tell".
+I have been adding a new OLD form for this intransitive verb root.
+Is this correct?

+      - Note: There appear to be 4 rows with only a "Transitivity" value as described just above, 3 with "I", and one with "T".

    b.
-Most of the root morpheme columns are missing values for row 362 "send".
-      WARNING: current logic may cause the inflected forms to use the root value of the preceding row.
-That is, the form with translation "I'm sending it" might be incorrectly using the "set.down.CMP" root shape.
-CHECK THIS!
+There are about 100 forms lacking translations.
+To find them, search in
+      the OLD for translations with the following transcription value: "FIXME TRANSLATION NEEDED".

    c.
-There appear to be 4 rows with only a "Transitivity" value, 3 with "I", and
-      one with "T".

-   d.
-There are about 100 forms lacking translations.
-To find them, search for
-      translations with the following transcription value: "FIXME TRANSLATION NEEDED".

-   e.
 There are a handful of forms lacking valid morpheme gloss values.
 In some
       (9) cases a default value of "FIXME.MORPHEME.GLOSS.NEEDED" was used.
       Search for this value to find them.
 In a handful of cases, a value was constructed using the first translation value.
 Here are those constructed